bpamos/welltrajconvert/docs/source/index.rst

-Welcome to directional-survey-converter's documentation!
+Welcome to welltrajconvert's documentation!
 ========================================================

-Directional-survey-converter gives you and easy way to convert the numerous different styles of wellbore directional surveys often delivered by service companies into a standard format with all the metadata a user is typically interested in.
-Using the bare minimum information given the directional-survey-converter uses a minimum curvature algorithm to calculate survey points along the wellbore so the user can have all the data they need to perform their analysis.
-Why should you use the directional-survey-converter?
+`welltrajconvert` gives you and easy way to convert the numerous different styles of wellbore directional surveys often delivered by service companies into a standard format with all the metadata a user is typically interested in.
+Using the bare minimum information given the welltrajconvert uses a minimum curvature algorithm to calculate survey points along the wellbore so the user can have all the data they need to perform their analysis.
+Why should you use the welltrajconvert?

 * You have a single survey with only the MD, INC, AZIM, and surface latitude and longitude and need additional metadata.